 I also like to include black olives to add flavor as well as healthy fat.
 But please note that they are completely optional!
 Some people really don’t enjoy black olives.
 If that’s you, just omit them or add in some chopped veggies like zucchini.

-However you customize your chili, you can be sure it will warm you up and satisfy your chili craving!
+However you customize this keto chili, you can be sure it will warm you up and satisfy!

 You can choose to make the dish on the stove, in a slow cooker, or in your Instant Pot.
 Each method will turn out hearty and flavorful.

-- Brown the ground beef over medium high heat.
-This can be done in a large pot, a Dutch oven, or in an Instant Pot on the sauté setting.
+- Brown the ground beef.
+This can be done in a large pot or Dutch oven over medium heat or in an Instant Pot on the sauté setting.

-Instructions for cooking in an Instant Pot or slow cooker are provided in the printable recipe card further down.
+You can also cook this keto chili in an Instant Pot or slow cooker .
+Those instructions are provided in the printable recipe card further down.